What Helps Cellulitis in Venice

 The thought of navigating the Italian healthcare system, with its language barriers and potentially high costs, felt overwhelming.
 I imagined trying to explain my symptoms in broken Italian, potentially miscommunicating what was ailing me.
 My mind raced through worst-case scenarios, compounded by the lack of a familiar healthcare environment.

 Thankfully, a friend back home had mentioned Doctorsa, an online service with English-speaking doctors.
 Desperate for relief, I downloaded the app and was connected with Dr. Ricard within minutes.
 It was a relief to see his friendly face on my screen, speaking in clear, professional English.
-“Let’s take a look at the area,” he prompted, guiding me through the examination process with the camera on my phone.
+He prompted me to look at the area, guiding me through the examination process with the camera on my phone.

 He was thorough and reassuring, easing my anxiety with his attentive approach.
 He diagnosed it as cellulitis, a skin infection, and swiftly prescribed an antibiotic cream.
 His confidence in the treatment plan was comforting, and knowing I wouldn’t have to brave a trip to a local clinic was a huge weight off my shoulders.
 Getting antibiotics for cellulitis online made the whole process smooth and stress-free.